Super-brawl-team/epsilon/poincare/doc/simplification.md

 Using Expand and Contract formulas, Advanced reduction tries to transform the expression, and calls systematic reduction at each step.

+Some expansion operations are used specifically to expand algebraic operations (+, ×, ^) and are thus grouped to be called on their own when necessary (for instance, to expand a polynomial function before computing its coefficients).

 <details>
 <summary>List of advanded reductions</summary>